wdi-clydesdale/alemanac/README.md

 ## Running Alemanac

 Alemanac requires Ruby files to run on a server.
 The Postgresql database named alemanac must also be placed on a sserver and can be created with alemanac_migrations.sql

+## Pair Programming

+One of the objectives of this General Assembly Web Development Immersive project was use Pair Programming, a method of programming where one terminal is used, one developer types in code and the other partner watches and advises, roles usually referred to as driver and navigator.
+The advantages of this process are educational, collaborational and efficiency.
+The driver can concentrate on syntax, command entry, and speed.
+THe navigator can think about the larger picture and do quick research when necessary to make progress past hurdles.

+## Version 2.0 Wishlist

+1. Ability for Users to view other user's journal entries and comment.
+More generhally, social interaction and sharing.
+2. Add label photos from search results to user journal entries (when saved from search results).
+3. Allow users to upload label images for their custom entries
+4. Add brewery information from API (as available)
+5. Investigate other data sources for completeness, capabilities and ease of implementation.
+6. Ability to switch and choose pages in displayed results
+7. Ability to refine search query